abhityakrishnaraj/CS225-Final-Project/Documentation/Proposal.md

 continent, IATA code, latitude, and longitude.
 We will be filtering out the necessary

 airports from the list of thousands of airports found on the open flights database.

-To find
+**Sample airport data:** "London Heathrow Airport", "London", "United Kingdom",

+“Europe”, "LHR", 51.4706, -0.461941

-data on flight times and routes between cities we will be manually inputting data from
+To find data on flight times and routes between cities we will be manually inputting data from

 <https://www.flightsfrom.com/>[ ](https://www.flightsfrom.com/)into a separate database, adding information about the

-route between two cities simply including: departure city, flight time in minutes, and
+routes between two cities simply including: departure city, flight time in minutes, and

 destination city.

-**Sample airport data:** "London Heathrow Airport", "London", "United Kingdom",

-“Europe”, "LHR", 51.4706, -0.461941

-**Sample Route Data for shortest path:** “London”, 75, “Paris” / “Paris”, 65, “London”

-(directed paths between cities)
+We will be importing the route data in a matrix format with the row and column indicies matching

+up with the corresponding city index from the airport data.
+The rows indexes in the matrix are the

+starting points and the column indexes are destinations.
+Every route that doesn't exists will be marked with a 0.

 Our graph will be created by each airport representing a node/vertex and each